 ordering a copy of your portrait

 I find that many of my customers order a portrait of their children for the grandparents and then say they wish they could keep it for themselves, or vice versa!
 Therefore, I offer giclée prints made by an expert printer based in Kent, who reproduces the pencil portraits so well that even close up I don’t think you’d ever be able to tell that they were prints and not original drawings.
-This process is also very suitable for making a copy of a watercolour portrait from.
+This process is also very suitable for making a copy of a watercolour portrait.

 Below: original drawing on the left, and printed copy on the right.